BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

  See [preprocess_ann_data in pl_data_module.py](pl_data_module.py#L225) for an implementation and the details.

-An example for packing data into an AnnData file, the [Zheng68k_data_prep.ipynb](data/Zheng68k_data_prep.ipynb) notebook, can be found in the data subdirectory.
-It includes instructions and code for downloading, processing and packing the [Zheng68k](TODO:link) dataset.
+An example for packing data into an AnnData file, the [Zheng68k_to_anndata.py](data/Zheng68k_to_anndata.py) script, can be found in the data subdirectory.
+To use this script you will need to download fresh_68k_pbmc_donor_a_filtered_gene_bc_matrices.tar.gz from [Fresh 68k PBMCs (Donor A) dataset](https://www.10xgenomics.com/datasets/fresh-68-k-pbm-cs-donor-a-1-standard-1-1-0) from the [10xgenomics website](https://www.10xgenomics.com) (may require filling a form) or some other source. place this file in the data directory, cd into it and run  `python Zheng68k_to_anndata.py`.

+The script includes instructions and code for downloading, processing and packing the [Zheng68k](TODO:link) dataset.
 It also contains information about preprocessing the AnnData file to a the expected input format and information about that format.

 ## GeneFormer inspired ordered gene encoding string